Zobie1776/SolvraScript/README.md

-NovaOS
+SolvraOS

-Welcome to NovaOS — a modular, AI-native, developer-first operating system for creators, engineers, hackers, and forward-thinkers.
+Welcome to SolvraOS — a modular, AI-native, developer-first operating system for creators, engineers, hackers, and forward-thinkers.

-🚀 What is NovaOS?
+🚀 What is SolvraOS?

-NovaOS is a hybrid custom operating system designed from the ground up to:
+SolvraOS is a hybrid custom operating system designed from the ground up to:

 Empower developers and creators with full system control

 Embed AI and automation into every layer of the OS

-Enable rapid application scripting via NovaScript
+Enable rapid application scripting via SolvraScript

 Be modular, customizable, and quantum/AI/crypto-ready

-Whether you're building apps, training AI models, automating your environment, or designing a new UI — NovaOS gives you the tools and the canvas.
+Whether you're building apps, training AI models, automating your environment, or designing a new UI — SolvraOS gives you the tools and the canvas.

-🎯 Who is NovaOS For?
+🎯 Who is SolvraOS For?

 Indie developers & open-source contributors